Rainfall forecast for next 24 hrs

-East : most places: Sub-Himalayan West Bengal & Sikkim; many places: Arunachal Pradesh, Assam & Meghalaya, Nagaland, Manipur,Mizoram, Tripura, Odisha, Jharkhand; a few places: Bihar; isolated places: Gangetic West Bengal.
+East : Most places in Sub-Himalayan West Bengal & Sikkim, many places in Arunachal Pradesh, Assam & Meghalaya, Nagaland-Manipur-Mizoram-Tripura, Gangetic West Bengal, Odisha+, Jharkhand, Bihar.

-North : many places: Uttar Pradesh, Uttarakhand, Punjab, Himachal Pradesh; a few places: Haryana; isolated places: Jammu & Kashmir, east Rajasthan. dry weather: west Rajasthan.
+North : Most places in east Uttar Pradesh, Uttarakhand, Himachal Pradesh, Jammu & Kashmir, many places in west Uttar Pradesh, a few places in Punjab, isolated places in Haryana, east Rajasthan. dry weather in west Rajasthan.

-Central : most places: Vidarbha; many places: east Madhya Pradesh, Chhattisgarh; isolated places: west Madhya Pradesh.
+Central : Most places in Vidarbha, Chhattisgarh, many places in east Madhya Pradesh, a few places in west Madhya Pradesh.

-Peninsula : most places: Konkan & Goa, Telangana, north interior Karnataka, coastal & south interior Karnataka, Kerala; many places: Madhya Maharashtra, Marathwada, coastal Andhra Pradesh; a few places: Gujarat, Rayalaseema; isolated places: Tamil Nadu.
+Peninsula : Most places in Konkan & Goa, coastal Karnataka, north interior Karnataka, south interior Karnataka, Kerala, many places in Madhya Maharashtra, coastal Andhra Pradesh, Telangana, a few places in Gujarat Region, Marathwada, Rayalaseema, isolated places in Saurashtra & Kutch, Tamil Nadu.

+Islands : Many places in Lakshadweep. a few places in Andaman & Nicobar.

 Your email address will not be published.
 Required fields are marked *